nibtr/1brc-rs/README.md

 | v8      | memchr                                          | 29.51          | 29.55 ± 0.14    | 5.40x   |
 | v9      | Multithreading                                  | 4.26           | 4.27 ± 0.03     | 37.45x  |

-## TODO
+## Note and todos

-I kinda want to dive deeper in SIMD, but maybe it's for a future improvement.
+- I kinda want to dive deeper in SIMD, but maybe it's for a future improvement.
 Plus, my knowledge on the topic is also limited so it will take some time.
+- Maybe add some dependency like `ahash` or the dedicated `memchr` crate to yield better results.
+I'll do some separate benchmarks on these but it's not going into the results table above since it's against the rule.
+- Think I'd take a look at some of community top benchmarks and see if I can copy anything (highly doubt I can).
+- Blog on this? (maybe step by step with `perf`?)

+## License

+MIT